woalk/bash-customize/README.md

 Every variable can contain both, foreground and background color.
 Don't include a printable character in these variables, otherwise your bash input may get distorted.

+Also:

+- `WOALK_MACHINENAME` -- This variable can contain any string, which is then displayed as the hostname.
+If not set, the true hostname is used.

 You can add an additional \*.rc file to your `$BASHCUSTOMIZE_DIR` named `configs.rc` (and include it in your bashrc if you did it manually), and store all the variable exports there.
 This makes identifying and sorting of the configuration variables easier.

 ### *More features may be added in the future.*